3 reasons not to raise the U.S. debt ceiling (next time)…

 - reasons to not raise the debt ceiling

-- 3 reasons not to raise the debt ceiling
+- why us should not raise debt ceiling